melontini/bootloader-unlock-wall-of-shame/brands/motorola/README.md

 - Verdict: **⛔ Avoid!**

 > [!NOTE]
-> This page only includes Motorola's phones and tablets, which are made by the Lenovo-owned Motorola Mobility LLC.
-Motorola "smart" radios such as the MOTOTRBO and APX are made by Motorola Solutions, Inc. which has not been related to Motorola Mobility LLC in any way since 2011.
-No bootloader unlock info is known about Motorola Solutions devices.
+> This page does NOT cover the MOTOTRBO or APX, as these are made by Motorola Solutions, which is not related in any way to Motorola Mobility.
+Nothing is known about unlocking on Solutions devices.

 To start off, to unlock your bootloader you have to submit a request on their website, which is pretty bad on its own (*wink* [Huawei](/brands/huawei/README.md)).